ritchieng/deep-learning-wizard/docs/deep_learning/practical_pytorch/pytorch_lstm_neuralnetwork.md

 # Long Short-Term Memory (LSTM) network with PyTorch

+!!! tip "Run Jupyter Notebook"
+    You can run the code for this section in this [jupyter notebook link](https://github.com/ritchieng/deep-learning-wizard/blob/master/docs/deep_learning/practical_pytorch/pytorch_lstm_neuralnetwork.ipynb).

 ## About LSTMs: Special RNN
 - Capable of learning long-term dependencies
 - LSTM = RNN on super juice